koopjs/koop-cli/src/template/project/README.md

 ## Configuration

+### App Configuration

-This project is configured with [config](https://www.npmjs.com/package/config).
-As a community practice, it is recommended to namespace the configuration for plugins in order to avoid any potential key conflict.
+The Koop application is configured with the [config](https://www.npmjs.com/package/config) package.
+By default the configurations are stored as JSON files in the `config` folder.
+It is recommended to namespace the configuration for plugins in order to avoid any potential key conflict.

+### Koop Configuration

+The Koop project configuration `koop.json` is the configuration for the app/plugin code.
+It is part of the code and used to store internal properties of the app/plugin.
+It should not be changed with the deployment.

 ## Development